MatteoJoliveau/stories/content/unnamed/srd.md

 ## Skills and Powers

 Each character in Unnamed is an outstanding individual capable of performing incredible actions.
 These actions are represented by ***Skills*** and ***Powers***.
 A character starts with two Skills and two Powers, and can acquire more up to a maximum of five each.
+They can also choose to replace an existing Skill or Power with a new one.
 Skills and Powers are defined by their name, an associated ability score, and a short sentence describing their effect.

-***Skills*** are basically a special kind of [action](#dice-rolls) with some specific effect attached to it.
-They follow the same rules as regular actions, requiring an dice roll using the assosciated ability score modifier, but they apply the effect on success.
+***Skills*** are basically a specific [action](#dice-rolls) with some special effect attached to it.
+They follow the same rules as regular actions, requiring a dice roll using the assosciated ability score modifier, applying their effect on success.

 ***Powers*** are special [saves](#dice-rolls) a character can make.
 They are passive abilities that allow them to more efficiently respond to threats and dangers.
-When a save roll is called for the associated ability score, if the effect applies to the situation a character can use their power to increase their chances of success by rolling *two* dice instead of one, and keeping the highest result.
+When a save roll is called for the associated ability score, if the effect applies to the situation, a character can use their power to increase their chances of success by rolling *two* dice instead of one, and keeping the highest result.
+Only one power can be used at a time.

 As with Traits, there is no predefined list of Skills and Powers in this document.
 GMs, players, and adventure designers are encouraged to come up with their own interesting Skills and Powers that make sense in the context of the setting and the player characters.